Les Accords de Bella

 Les Accords de Bella (lit.
 'Bella's Accords') is a 2007 anthropological documentary film directed by David Constantin.
 It was selected by the African Film Festival of Cordoba - FCAT.

 Synopsis

-Rodrigues Island, lost in the middle of the Indian Ocean, has something particular: There are more than 500 accordions for 35,000 people.
+Rodrigues Island, lost in the middle of the Indian Ocean, has more than 500 accordions for a population of 35,000.
 Polkas, mazurkas and waltzes are part of the history and mestization of an island forgotten by all for a very long time.
-Here, the accordion is not a forgotten instrument, quite the contrary; its sound mixes with African drums so that young and old can dance.
+The accordion is not a forgotten instrument; its sound mixes with African drums so that young and old can dance.
 With Philippe Imbert's help, a French craftsman, the Rodrigues Accordion Association has set out on a new adventure: Making their own accordion.
 The first one, the prototype, completely made on the island, is called Bella.